ClayDowling/CodeRace/README.md

 Log out and log back in.
 You should get an editor launched with two javascript files open.
 Make a test pass and confirm that the server is properly updated.

+*Making Changes*  You must make all changes on the server repo that you cloned earlier, and push them up to github.
+Then pull down the changes on the client.
+The act of starting the race wipes out any local changes you may have made on the client.